hckops/actions/README.md

 make docker-clean
 ```

-Actions to update when a new tag is created
+Actions to update when a new docker tag is created
 * `bootstrap-action`
 * `helm-lint-action`
 * `kube-do-action`